 Is it worth getting iPhone insurance?
 If you're worried about losing or damaging your iPhone, you're probably wondering just that.
-In this article, we compare different iPhone insurance options and advice you on how to find the best insurance deal to suit your needs.
+In this article, we compare different iPhone insurance options and advise you on how to find the best insurance deal to suit your needs.

 Of course, you can minimise damage from the start with a strong and sturdy case for your iPhone.